railsjazz/ask_chatgpt/README.md

 You are welcome to contribute.

+To start just clone this repo.
+Run bundle, and go to `cd test/dummy/`.
+Start `rails c` and test your prompts.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).